virer/virer.net/info/openebs/index.md

 OpenEBS turns any storage available on the Kubernetes worker nodes into local or distributed Kubernetes Persistent Volumes.

 ## Installation
+Before installing, please add the needed local disk on your infra and/or worker node.

+So for example the OpenShift OS will stay on sda and we will have a fresh new sdb without any LVM(PV,VG) nor any partition.

+Important Note:

-I've try to use the Operator(3.0.0) provided in the Marketplace but is seems to be broken, so I choose to use the Helm method
+I've try to use the Operator(3.0.0) provided in the Marketplace but is seems to be broken, so I choose to use the Helm method.

 ### Help setup